 Some students give more but a gratuity of 15-20% of course fees is typical.
 Cash is appreciated.

 Typically 2-4 students are in each class.
 We allow up to five as maximum.
 2 students are required to go forward with a class.

 Do I get my money back if I have to cancel a class?
 Do students get their money back if the school has to cancel a class?

 What happens if there are problem on the boat that require repair and possibly lost time under sail?

 It is very unlikely that we would cancel a class but if we cancel a class then students can reschedule or receive a full refund minus the cost of the course materials.

-Full payment is required for ASA108 Ocean Passage Making classes at sign up.
-If a student cancels an ocean passage making class then we will refund half of their payment if they cancel 120 days or more prior to the class start date shown on our calendar.
+Terms for ASA106 and ASA108 classes: If you cancel an ASA106 or ASA108 class then we will refund half of your payment if you cancel 120 days or more prior to the class start date shown on our calendar.
 No refund will be given if a student cancels with less than 120 daysí notice.

 Although we spend a large amount in preventive maintenance on our sailboat, sailboats are very complex systems and problems occur of one type or another can happen.
 Learning to deal with issues on the boat is normal and part of sailing.
 Our experience has been that so long as the class goes forward students welcome the challenges provided by problems on the boat.
 For example if the dinghy starts leaking, the captain and students may need to stop and fix it using the dinghy repair kit on board our vessel.
 The class would then continue on as normal after the repair is completed successfully.
 Other examples could be given but in general as long as the class goes forward and we have time to complete all the skills required in the ASA standard no refund would be given.